 There are ~8 billion humans on Earth.
 An average of 2.5 g of zinc per person = 20 thousand tonnes of zinc in living human beings on Earth today.

 Zinc is the 24th most abundant element in the Earth’s crust.
 It is estimated that every kilogram of the crust contains 70 mg of zinc - with a range of 10 to 3000 milligrams per kilogram (mg/kg).
 This zinc is released into the environment by weathering and erosion of rocks and minerals.
 Over time, zinc-containing minerals are broken down by natural processes, and the released zinc can enter soil, water, and air.

 All life on earth is developed in the presence of zinc, and it is essential in 100% of living organisms.
-Animals obtain zinc through their diet and the concentration of zinc in animals varies depending on the availability of zinc in their environment and their specific biological requirements.
+Animals obtain zinc through their diet and from the water (if they have gills) with the uptake depending on the availability of zinc in their environment and their specific biological requirements.
 As zinc is an essential element, internal concentrations of zinc are tightly regulated by the organism.

 The zinc cycle refers to the biogeochemical processes by which zinc is circulated through various compartments of the Earth, including the lithosphere (rocks and soil), hydrosphere (water), atmosphere (air), and biosphere (living organisms).
 It is estimated that these natural emissions of zinc amount to 5.9 million metric tonnes each year.
 The cycling of zinc is influenced by both natural processes and human activities.